whiskyechobravo/kerkoapp/README.md

   exclude from those created by default.
 If that list contains the value '*', no scope will be added by default.
 Caution: most default fields are expecting one or more of those scopes to exist.
-If required scopes are excluded, the application probably won't start.
+If required scopes are excluded, the application will probably not start.
 Please refer to the implementation of `kerko.composer.Composer.init_default_scopes()` for the list of default scopes.
 Note that if `KERKO_FULLTEXT_SEARCH` is `False`, the `'metadata'` ("In all fields") and `'fulltext'` ("In documents") scopes are excluded by default.